Entra ID Token Rotation Guide¶

 4. Configure Rotation¶

-For each credential, you can configure: - Auto-rotation: Enable automatic rotation before expiry - Days before expiry: When to trigger rotation (default: 30 days) - Grace period: How long to keep both credentials active (default: 30 days) - Key Vault targets: Primary and secondary Key Vaults for secret storage - Spring endpoints: Spring Actuator refresh endpoints - Webhook URLs: Notification webhooks
+For each credential, you can configure: - Auto-rotation: Enable automatic rotation before expiry - Days before expiry: When to trigger rotation (default: 30 days) - Grace period: How long to keep both credentials active (default: 30 days) - Key Vault targets: Primary and secondary Key Vault secrets for secret storage - Kubernetes targets: Namespace, secret name, and key to update - Agent file targets: Managed runtime files on connected Windows or Linux agents - IIS recycle targets: Windows IIS app pools to recycle after file deployment - Spring endpoints: Spring Actuator refresh endpoints - Webhook URLs: Notification or deployment webhooks

 5. Manual Rotation¶